acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/panel.md

 <api name="message">
 @event
-This event is emitted when a panel's content script posts it a message.
+Subscribe to this event to receive message events from content scripts associated with this panel.
+When a content script posts a message using `self.postMessage()`, the message is delivered to the add-on code in the panel's `message` event.

 @argument {JSON}
-The message is passed as an argument to event listeners.
+The message sent from the content script is passed as an argument to event listeners.
 It must be serializable to JSON.
 </api>

 <api name="show">